Apsd1109/apsd1109.github.io/_blogs/2021-10-18-worried-weary-and-overworked.md

    This gave a lot more meaning as I recalled another passage in Matthew:

-   **Matthew 6:25–34**

-   > "Therefore I tell you, do not worry about your life, what you will eat or drink; or about your body, what you will wear.
+   > Therefore I tell you, do not worry about your life, what you will eat or drink; or about your body, what you will wear.
 Is not life more than food, and the body more than clothes?
    > Look at the birds of the air; they do not sow or reap or store away in barns, and yet your heavenly Father feeds them.
 Are you not much more valuable than they?
    > Can any one of you by worrying add a single hour to your life?
    > And why do you worry about clothes?
 See how the flowers of the field grow.
 They do not labor or spin.
    > Yet I tell you that not even Solomon in all his splendor was dressed like one of these.
    > If that is how God clothes the grass of the field, which is here today and tomorrow is thrown into the fire, will he not much more clothe you — you of little faith?
-   > So do not worry, saying, ‘What shall we eat?' or ‘What shall we drink?' or ‘What shall we wear?'
+   > So do not worry, saying, "What shall we eat?" or "What shall we drink?" or "What shall we wear?"
    > For the pagans run after all these things, and your heavenly Father knows that you need them.
    > But seek first his kingdom and his righteousness, and all these things will be given to you as well.
    > Therefore do not worry about tomorrow, for tomorrow will worry about itself.
-Each day has enough trouble of its own."
+Each day has enough trouble of its own. - Matthew 6:25–34

    It's funny how this passage in Matthew is given the heading: "Do Not Worry".
    It's such a simple thing, yet, a difficult thing for anyone to do!
 (Try telling the next person you talk to only these three words and see whether or not it really helps)